 C++ Operators¶

 C++ supports a lot of operators!
-These include operators that you likely think of, such as arithmetic and logical operators, as well as conversion operators.
+These include operators that easily come to mind such as arithmetic and logical operators, as well as conversion operators.
+It also includes obscure operators you probably do not use much (comma operator?).

 Both C++ and Ruby support operator overriding, although C++ supports more of them.
 The sections below describe how to map C++ operators to Ruby operators.